0r4nd/TextEncoderLite/README.md

 - The legacy miscellaneous encodings: ⭕<br>
 "utf-16be", "utf-16le", "x-user-defined"<br><br>
 - A special encoding ⭕<br>
-'replacement'.
+"replacement".
 This decodes empty input into empty output and any other arbitrary-length input into a single replacement character.
 It is used to prevent attacks that mismatch encodings between the client and server.
-The following encodings also map to the replacement encoding: ISO-2022-CN, ISO-2022-CN-ext, 'iso-2022-kr', and 'hz-gb-2312'.
+The following encodings also map to the replacement encoding: ISO-2022-CN, ISO-2022-CN-ext, "iso-2022-kr", and "hz-gb-2312".

 # Usage
 ```javascript